 Lean continues to help manufacturing and service companies the world over improve their performance.
 Yet at the same time, “optimal” production-system performance is becoming ever harder to define, let alone achieve.
 The next step in productivity and performance improvement will therefore require companies to take lean beyond the traditional focus on maximizing efficiency.
-New challenges

 In the future, companies are likely to face constraints on many different resources, including energy and clean water as well as raw-material inputs and the environment’s capacity to absorb waste products.
 They’ll need to design new types of equipment and production systems that can do more with less and that can move seamlessly between different types of products.
 And they’ll need to make complex trade-offs to operate those systems in a way that maximizes their overall resource productivity and the lifetime value of manufacturing assets.